 Modernization or replacement of existing schools that are beyond their useful life is necessary to provide for safe, healthy, and appropriate learning spaces for students.

-Elk Island Catholic Schools is seeking a replacement school for Our Lady of the Angels Catholic School in Fort Saskatchewan.
-This is a facility at the end of its life, and must be replaced in order to serve the needs of a thriving community.
+Elk Island Catholic Schools is seeking a two for one replacement school for Our Lady of the Angels Catholic School and St. John XXIII Catholic School in Fort Saskatchewan.
+Our Lady of the Angels Catholic School is a facility at the end of its life.
+Both schools are underutilized and have a number of physical and functional issues that need to be addressed as per our capital plan.

 Operations and Maintenance

-Elk Island Catholic Schools believes operations and maintenance funding should be adjusted to ensure that the real costs are met.
-Funding is not adequate to address the inflationary increases.
+Elk Island Catholic Schools believes operations and maintenance funding should be adjusted to ensure safe facilities for students and staff.
+Funding is not adequate to address the inflationary increases for utilities, carbon tax, and building repairs.

 Insufficient funding for Infrastructure Maintenance Renewal (IMR) and Capital Maintenance Renewal (CMR) projects means school facilities are not keeping up with the required maintenance to prolong their useful life.
 It’s essential for this maintenance to prolong the life of these facilities when funding for replacement schools or modernization of schools are difficult to attain.